 Enterprise Feature Matrix

-A comprehensive comparison of enterprise security, compliance, scalability, administration, and support features between Confluence and GitBook.
+A detailed side-by-side comparison of enterprise features including security, compliance, scalability, administration, and support across Confluence and GitBook.

 Confluence